ska-telescope/opencadc-local-si/README.md

 ```

 ## Running from CLI
+Assuming you have all the required images on your system, you can also start/stop/delete them via the below bash scripts.
 ### Start / Stop  Storage Inventory

 You can also start/stop the different containers via runing `cadc-si-start.sh`, `cadc-si-stop.sh`.
 To also delete them or stop and delete in one go you run `cadc-si-delete.sh` or `cadc-si-stop-and-delete.sh`.
 Make sure you adjust the scripts to your local deployment.